naclomi/containers-tutorial/03-deploying-containers.md

 * The `--restart-policy Never` flag tells Azure that after our container finishes running, it should just be left in a stopped state. **This is important**, because without it **the container would get re-run in a loop indefinitely**, until we manually stopped it, and this could use up a lot of resources (eg, $$$).
 The default behavior is useful when a container runs an always-available service like a web server, but for our purposes is really really not what we want.
 * The `--no-wait` flag tells the terminal to not hang and wait until the container is set up.
 Deployment can take a while, since Azure has to find an unused computer in the cloud and download our image to it, so this will let us do other terminal operations while that all is happening.

 We'll master all of those options, the more we use Azure.
 For now, just copy and paste the command with the appropriate values replacing the blanks denoted by `[]`s.
+It might help to copy it into a text editor first, fill in the `[]`-blanks there, and then copy _that_ to your termainal.

-To confirm that your container was created, click the little refresh icon in the `RESOURCE GROUPS` box of the Azure sidebar and expand your resource group.
-You should see the name of your container show up there:
+To confirm that your container was created, click the little refresh icon at the top of the Azure sidebar (1) and expand your resource group.
+You should see the name of your container show up there (2) :

 ![new_container](img/new_container.png)